yasserelmzoudi/Breakout-Game/doc/PLAN.md

    * [Simple Level](https://coursework.cs.duke.edu/compsci307_2020fall/game_team24/-/blob/master/data/testlevel.txt)

    * This is an example of a simple level with varying numbers of blocks on each row.
    Certain random blocks would have power-ups hidden inside, like in Super Breakout.
+The paddle and all balls would also move at a relatively normal pace.

  * Level 2
    * Block Configuration